Biden filling top White House team with campaign veterans - The Boston Globe

 O’Malley Dillon, 44, was the first woman to manage a successful Democratic presidential campaign.
 She is a veteran political operative who worked on both of Barack Obama’s White House bids.

-Rodriguez, granddaughter of the late farmworker union leader César Chávez, was national political director on Sen. Kamala Harris’ 2016 presidential team before coming to the Biden campaign, and served in the Obama administration.
+Rodriguez, granddaughter of the late farmworker union leader César Chávez, was national political director on Senator Kamala Harris’s 2016 presidential team before coming to the Biden campaign, and served in the Obama administration.

 Richmond, a 47-year-old African American, will be a senior adviser to the president and director of the White House Office of Public Engagement, the role Valerie Jarrett filled in the Obama administration.
 He’s expected to engage with Congress and focus on the Black community and other minority groups.